cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 start-up.
 The next flow started by :ref:`manual triggering<triggering-flows>` gets the number ``2``, then ``3``, and so on.

-Tasks with multiple flow numbers belong to multiple flows as a result of :ref:`flow merging<flow-merging>` and :ref:`manual triggering<triggering-flows>`.
+Tasks can carry multiple flow numbers as a result of :ref:`flow merging<flow-merging>` and :ref:`manual triggering<triggering-flows>`.

 .. note::